Logical Data Warehouse

 The Snowflake Data Warehouse

-Part of Snowflake's Cloud Data Platform, The Snowflake Data Warehouse is an analytic DW provided as Software-as-a-Service (SaaS).
-It is faster, easier to use, and far more flexible than traditional data warehouse offerings and data warehouse architectures.
+A workload within the Snowflake Data Cloud, Snowflake's analytic data warehouse is faster, easier to use, and far more flexible than traditional data warehouse offerings and data warehouse architectures.

 Try Snowflake today for free: Sign up for a Snowflake trial and get $400 worth of free usage; no billing info or commitment required.